University of Nottingham

 - Dr Johannes Werner Christian Schuster - University College London

-For details of the ongoing progress of this award please check the Civil service reform and anti-corruption in developing countries: Tools and evidence from eight countries in four developing regions project blog.
+For details of the ongoing progress of this award please check the Civil service reform and anti-corruption in developing countries: Tools and evidence from eight countries in four developing regions project page.

 Civil service reform is a central component of anti-corruption aid.
 Yet, reformers lack robust evidence and flexible instruments to gauge the effectiveness of distinct civil service designs in curbing corruption in developing countries.
 In part as a result, reforms overwhelmingly fail.
 By examining the impact of civil service practices in key areas - recruitment, dismissal, pay, training and integrity management - on corruption, clientelism and bureaucratic performance, this project will provide both new evidence and a practical toolbox for future use by DFID and its partners.